shyuan7-software/jump_detection_openpose/README.md

 &#8195;Add more sample videos;
 &#8195;Connect the new (CNN based) model with the current model (which takes body-landmarks as input), try to keep the accuracy higher than 85%;

+## Improvement of submission-3:
+1. Designed a CNN based two-stream CNN model, which takes orignial RGB video frames as input, based on the [paper](https://papers.nips.cc/paper/5353-two-stream-convolutional-networks-for-action-recognition-in-videos.pdf)
+2. Designed a CNN based model, which takes the skeleton data as input, based on the [paper](https://arxiv.org/pdf/1704.07595.pdf)
+3. Trained the model which takes skeleton data as input,and it has higher than 95% accuarcy

+## Improving direction on the fourth submission:
+Main tasks:
+&#8195;Fuse the CNN based model and the RNN based model, to achieve a higher accuarcy
+&#8195;Adjust the hyperparameter for the CNN based model and the RNN based model, so they will have an optimal performance
+&#8195;Do experiment with CNN which takes RGB video frame as input, to know whether CNN can extract the feature of the distance between feets and ground.
+If yes, include it to the model.

+Bonus points:
+&#8195;Add videos of old people jumping/not jumping to the dataset;
+&#8195;Add more sample videos;